jimsleeper.com » Scoops and Revelations

 To find them, you need a good compass and great receptors.

-Here are some of my reports on situations where historical memory and informed judgment benefited me as a reporter or commentator and, I’d like to think, also benefitted some of my readers.
+Here are some of my reports on situations where historical memory and informed judgment benefited me as a reporter or commentator and, I’d like to think, benefitted some of my readers.

 1. Exposing fraud in the election to succeed Shirley Chisholm in Congress.